 - Flash Files: Apple has been the pioneer in doing away from flash.
 The new devices from apple did not support flash and instead used HTML5 for streaming videos and flash files.
 In recent times, very few websites are based on flash.
 The developers have switched over to Adobe Edge which works way better than flash.

 - Skeumorphism: Skeumorphism design paradigm was also promoted by Apple through the design of its devices, but with Android and Windows bet on the flat designs, Apple too chose to shun it in its latest version of IOS.
 With this the skeumorphism design trend completely disappeared.

 - Web pages: Rather than having different web pages, the new design trend that is gaining prominence is the single web page system.
 The trend has been possible due to technical advancements and design.
 Many websites have employed this trend to make the user experience better.

-- Shared hosting: With cloud computing and PAAS (Platform as a service) gaining traction, the concept of shared hosting will be soon a thing of the past.
+- Shared hosting: Now that different companies are offering help on the likes of application cloud enablement, it doesn’t come as a surprise to hear that cloud computing and PAAS (Platform as a service) are gaining traction.
+Because of this, the concept of shared hosting will soon be a thing of the past.
 It is of no use to share the server with someone you cannot see.
-As most domain service providers like GoDaddy and media temple are going the cloud way, shared hosting will lose its importance.
+As most domain services providers like GoDaddy and media temple are going the cloud and the sustainable data center (more about this can be learned by speaking with Walt Coulston) way, shared hosting will lose its importance.